Get a Demo of HR DataHub's platform

 How often do organisations review salaries?

-They usually set a date in the year when they review all of the salaries and then apply a certain increase based on a predefined budget.
+They usually set a date in the year when they review all the salaries and then apply a certain increase based on a predefined budget.

 There are essentially two ways to approach it: